-^{} New baseline replacing the previous KPI of % of employees agreeing with the statement "People here are treated fairly regardless of age, ethnicity, sex, sexual orientation, disabilities", as a new engagement survey platform has been introduced.
+\\\\ New baseline replacing the previous KPI of % of employees agreeing with the statement "People here are treated fairly regardless of age, ethnicity, sex, sexual orientation, disabilities", as a new engagement survey platform has been introduced.

-- impacts from the implementation of improved wage management systems and workplace dialogue.
-Beyond this, the H&M group continues to need strong collaboration with various actors and will therefore continue and further expand its work with different key partners in the industry.
-This includes continuing to work with ACT (Action, Collaboration, Transformation) and its groundbreaking approach to achieving fair living wages. - Making inclusion and diversity a key focus area, the H&M group is seeking to ensure everyone's right to equal treatment and lack of discrimination.
+- Making inclusion and diversity a key focus area, the H&M group is seeking to ensure everyone's right to equal treatment and lack of discrimination.
 This is manifested and implemented, for example, in the company's Global Policy on Diversity, Inclusiveness and Equality.
 To advance inclusion and diversity in the H&M group's own operations as well as in the supply chain and the communities the group is present in, a Global Lead has been appointed and a dedicated task force has been formed to catalyse the work within this focus area.
 During 2018 the group has focused on raising internal awareness around inclusion, diversity and unconscious bias and consequently, 100 percent of management teams in the head office have conducted training.
 The H&M group's strategic framework on inclusion and diversity, including objectives and global goals, has been updated and further developed.
 The group's brands have continued to promote diversity and equality in various campaigns and products.